 In Nepali culture, people usually say namaste to their elders instead of hello.
 When a person meets an unknown person, he/she used to say namaste (hello).
 It is their religious practice.
 If someone does not obey this practice, he/she is considered disobedient.
 Namaste (hello) is not used formally.

-Namaskar is a formal one of the greetings in Nepali.
+Namaskar is one of the formal greetings in Nepali.
 Namaskar (hello) is often said to someone in a meeting.
 Namaskar is an excellent degree of namaste.
 Usually, you can say Namaskar (hello) in business deals, in front of the boss or the person with authority.

 Pronunciation: Śubha rātrī

 Phrases like good night or you can say Subha raati, could help you in making communication pleasant.
 It will create affection and make relationships firm with Nepali people.

 Pronunciation: Śubha – pra – bhāta